antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

     - fix_ is partial
 	- on uses (.*.) as a variable name
   Data/Ord
-    - skip Down/Ord instance for down because cannot derive Eq instance for Down, so everything moved to preamble If we had a "add" edit (with ordering) that allowed us to add the Eq instance online, we wouldn't need to skip anything.
+    - cannot derive Eq instance for Down, so instance added to "midamble" Data/Functor
-  Data/Functor
     - nothing skipped
   Data/Monoid